Rays vs. Yankees Player Props Betting Odds

 Diaz Stats

-- Diaz heads into this game looking to extend his nine-game hit streak.
-During his last 10 games he is hitting .297 with three doubles, two home runs, seven walks and four RBI.
+- Diaz has picked up at least one hit in 10 games in a row.
+In his last 10 games he is hitting .300 with three doubles, two home runs, five walks and four RBI.

 Diaz Recent Games